RIMRULE: Improving Tool-Using Language Agents via MDL-Guided Rule Learning: Limitations

 \section{Limitations}

 Our approach assumes access to failure signals during training, such as execution traces or reliable performance feedback, which may not be available in all deployment settings.
-Rule consolidation is performed using a greedy MDL-based procedure; while efficient, it does not guarantee a globally optimal rule set.
+Rule consolidation is performed using a greedy MDL-based procedure; while efficient and effective at the scales studied, it does not guarantee a globally optimal rule set, and alternative optimization methods deserve future study.
+In addition, the symbolic representation relies on a manually designed schema intended for noisy natural-language tool-use tasks; other domains may benefit from different symbolic abstractions.
 Finally, the effectiveness of learned rules depends on the quality and diversity of observed failures, and gains may be smaller in domains with sparse or highly idiosyncratic errors.

 \paragraph{Potential Risks.} As with any adaptive system, learned rules could overgeneralize or reflect biases present in observed failures if applied outside their intended scope.
 We mitigate such risks by keeping rules interpretable and applied at inference time, enabling auditing, revision, or removal.
 Future work may further explore safeguards for monitoring and validating rule usage in high-stakes settings.